ToshioCP/Gtk4-tutorial/src/sec27.src.md

 The location of the input is recorded to `nline` and `ncolumn`.
 A variable `yylloc` is referred by the parser.
 It is a C structure and has four members, `first_line`, `first_column`, `last_line` and `last_column`.
-They point the start and end of the current input text.
+They point to the start and end of the current input text.
-- 68: `YY_BUFFER_STATE` is a pointer points the input buffer.
+- 68: `YY_BUFFER_STATE` is a pointer points to the input buffer.
 Flex makes the definition of `YY_BUFFER_STATE` in the C file (scanner source file `turtle_lex.c`).
 See your flex document, Section 11 Multiple Input Buffers, for further information.
 - 70-73: A function `init_flex` is called by `run_cb` which is a "clicked" signal handler on the `Run` button.